 - All submissions go into the Peace in the Streets Global Film Festival competition.

-- Semi-Finalists will be chosen in one month before the Festival date.
-Winners will be invited to the UN for the Awards Ceremony - During pandemic there will no traveling.
+- Semi-Finalists will be chosen in October.
+Winners will be invited to the UN for the Awards Ceremony.

-- The Awards Ceremony will be held in New York at the end of the year.
-During pandemic festival awards ceremony will be done virtual.
+- The Awards Ceremony will be held in New York in December 2015.

-- The Festival will continue annually with submissions featured on TV, YouTube, Vimeo and Social Media
+- The Festival will continue annually with submissions, ongoing TV episodes, and the Annual Awards Ceremony.

 - Draft it out using the basic writing principals of storytelling: a beginning, middle, and end.